To amend the Immigration and Nationality Act to provide protected status for certain aliens present in the United States, and for other purposes.

 Length: 12 pages

-This bill was introduced on November 14, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 14, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying